MG2033/MobileNet-V2/README.md

 </div>

 ## Usage
-This project uses Python3 and Pytorch 0.3.
+This project uses Python 3.5.3 and PyTorch 0.3.

 ### Main Dependencies
  ```